Budgeting for Your Travels

 The next step

-To make sorting your travel finances as easy as possible, at gapyear.com we've created a FREE Travel Money Planner.
-It's simple, easy to use and is proven to get you thinking the right way about budgeting, saving and spending with a RTW trip in mind.
-Made up of a series of sheets, we recommend you download the entire planner, print it off and stick all the different charts up on your wall.
-They'll help you curb your pre-trip spending, logically work out what you'll spend on the road and determine how much you'll have to spend on essentials before you leave.
+To make sorting your travel finances as easy as possible, draw up a simple travel money planner and print it out.
+This will help you curb your pre-trip spending, logically work out what you'll spend on the road and determine how much you'll have to spend on essentials before you leave.

 Finally, if the amount you calculate you'll need to have the trip of your dreams turns out to be much more that you thought, don't panic.
 Chill.
 Things will work out fine, as you will find a way.
 Whatever you do, don't be put off going just because a few numbers freak you out.
 If you do, you will miss out on the opportunity of a lifetime.
 Good luck and have fun.